dqops/dqo/docs/examples/data-reasonability/string-not-exceeding-a-set-length.md

     Review the results which should be similar to the one below.

-    The actual value in this example is 31, which is above the maximum threshold level set in the error (30).
+    The actual value in this example is 31, which is above the maximum threshold level set in the error field (30).
-    The check gives an error(notice the orange square on the left of the name of the check).
+    The check result in an error issue (notice the orange square to the left of the check name).

     ![String-max-length check results](https://dqops.com/docs/images/examples/daily-string-max-length-checks-results.png)